newbpydev/devfinder/README-template.md

 ## Acknowledgments

-The code may not be perfect compared to my sensei @jonasschmedtman but I need to thank him because he has shown me the ropes and now I am a confident web designer.
-Another important instructor is @MaximilianSchwarzmüller in Udemy.
+While my code may not yet be on par with my mentor @jonasschmedtman, I am incredibly grateful for his guidance, which has significantly boosted my confidence as a web designer.
+Additionally, I would like to thank @MaximilianSchwarzmüller from Udemy for his invaluable instruction and support.